Neuroscience of Cognition and Speech - NeuroCogS

 Current Research

-Goal oriented speech processing
+Goal oriented language processing

 Music and Reading